briannarenni/dev-search-tool/README.md

 ## Dev Notes

 I've never used Svelte, so I wanted a simple project to dive into it with.
 Svelte's readability and intuitive syntax is very smooth to work with, and the reactivity alone is a welcomed change for me.
 I mixed my own custom design system (colors, spacing) with what Pico offers as well so I could focus on Svelte instead of design.
+I also got to try Vite for the first time, and implement a skeleton loader, which I've never added in before.